-As I have been sitting here through the holidays, beginning to do some work so that I’m not far behind when the first few weeks of school life overwhelms, I realised that in one way I was keeping myself within a healthy comfort zone because I was being organised (something that I love to be) yet I was also pushing myself out of my comfort zone because the work I was doing didn’t come naturally to me.
+As I was sitting through the holidays, beginning to do some work so that I’m not far behind when the first few weeks of school life overwhelms, I realised that in one way I was keeping myself within a healthy comfort zone because I was being organised (something that I love to be) yet I was also pushing myself out of my comfort zone because the work I was doing didn’t come naturally to me.
 This got me thinking.

 Over the last couple of years, education has really emphasised the need to ‘challenge’ all of its pupils.
 This isn’t new.
 Surely that’s what every teacher tries to do for every pupil so that they are constantly pushing the boundaries of learning new skills, techniques and knowledge?
 However, should we consider the fact that challenging pupils may not actually be pushing them out of their comfort zones?
 For me, children need some kind of teaching of independent skills in order to become independent learners.
 In order for this to happen, children need safe and secure learning environments.